plavigueur/popular-queries/README.md

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

+## Description

+This component can be used to display popular queries.
+It does this by making a call to query suggest with an empty string parameter which usually returns queries that are trending.
+A `Pipeline` and `SearchHub` can be set as well as th `Title` displayed in the header and the maximum number of results to show.

 ## Component Options

 | Option | Default |